hbc/knowledgebase/scrnaseq/Thoughts_on_lymphocyte_Antigen_Receptor_transcripts_in_sc_RNA_Seq_analyses.md

 The presence of RNA transcript counts arising from antigen receptor sequences can promote clustering in sc-RNA-Seq analysis.
 This can be biologically interesting, or not, depending on the experiment.

-For example, there are two subtypes of TCRs, TCR*a*/*b*, or TCR*g*/*d*.
+For example, there are two subtypes of TCRs, TCR*a*/*b* (alpha/beta), or TCR*g*/*d* (gamma/delta).
 These two different T cell subsets have distinct biological activities, so segregation of these two subsets is generally useful, and the differential expression of TRA, TRB, TRG and TRD transcripts are useful to promote subset segregation and annotation.
+Broadly speaking, CD4/CD8 T lymphocytes express alpha/beta TCRs while gamma/delta T lymphocytes express gamma/delta TCRs in absence of CD4/CD8 co-stimulatory protein.
+However, there are some exceptions: for example, a sub-population of [CD4+ Vd1+](https://pubmed.ncbi.nlm.nih.gov/25709606/) (i.e. using TCR V gene, segment delta 1) T cells.

-There are also two general subtypes of BCRs, defined by the usage of either lambda ( *k* ) or kappa ( *l* ) light chains.
+There are also two general subtypes of BCRs, defined by the usage of either lambda ( *l* ) or kappa ( *k* ) light chains.
 The biological activities, however, of these two B cell subtypes are less distinct, so clustering induced by differential *l* or *k* gene segment usage may not be interesting to a specific experiment, and in fact, can often promote significant subclustering which can interfere with identification and annotation of more biologically or experimentally interesting clustering and annotation.
 (Although, there may be some experimental situations where quantification of kappa and lambda B cells is of interest.)
 <br>
 <br>